coderFlameyosFlow/Greenbank/FEATURES.md

 # TODO Features:
-These are here because they were planned, but weren't made because they were hard to make.
-Usually made without notice ;)
+These are here because they were planned, but weren't made because they were hard to make, usually made without notice ;)

 ### Hooks:
 - **PlaceholderAPI** hook